 Disabled people: They are especially vulnerable to domestic violence, including sexual assault.
 Their abusers may:

 - Steal their Social Security disability payments

 - Harm or threaten to harm a service dog or other animal

 - Refuse to help them use the bathroom or do other needed tasks

-Pregnant women: The abuse can start or get worse as the woman shifts some of her focus away from her partner to her unborn baby.
+Pregnant women: The abuse can start or get worse as the woman shifts some of their focus away from their partner to their unborn baby.
 Physical violence also can raise the woman’s chances of miscarriage or complications during labor.

 If You’re Abused

 The abused person is never at fault.
 Fights and arguments happen in every relationship.
 But a pattern of abusive words and behavior is not normal and it’s not OK.